Wafer0/Wafer0/README.md

 I’m a senior majoring in **Computer Engineering** at the **University of Maryland, College Park**.
 I specialize in **digital electronics**, particularly **computer architecture** and **hardware description languages**.

-Currently, I’m working on a **dual-core RISC-V processor** on an FPGA featuring:
-- Out-of-order execution
-- Shared cache
-- ISA extensions
-- Multicore scalability

 ---

 ## 💻 Project Experience